ThePython10110/ExchangeClone/README.md

 ## Known issues:
-* It is impossible to die from most things when wearing DM/RM armor...
-MineClone's damage system is annoying.
+* It is impossible to die from most things when wearing DM/RM armor in MineClon(e/ia)...
+There's some rounding thing that happens when the player has 1 health or something.
+I can't figur it out.
 * When machines are exploded, they (and the items inside) do not drop.
 I can't figure out why.
 * Dark/Red matter shears will sometimes (randomly) be treated as normal shears when used by MineClone dispensers.
 This will not be fixed.
-* Nodes destroyed by special abilities will not usually update surrounding nodes (so you may end up with floating gravel, flowers, torches, etc.).
-This will *probably* not be fixed, unless a change to Minetest makes it easier.

 **If you have a suggestion or notice a bug, visit the [GitHub issues page](https://github.com/thepython10110/exchangeclone/issues).**